-The results of the assurance requirements are generally described in this section and are presented in detail in the proprietary documents: the Detailed Test Reports [DTR] and the Apple iOS 11 Safari Evaluation Test Report, version 1.3 [ETR] and as summarized in the Common Criteria SWAPP and WEBBROWSEREP Assurance Activity Report Apple iOS 11 Safari, Version 0.5 [AAR].
+The results of the assurance requirements are generally described in this section and are presented in detail in the proprietary documents: the Detailed Test Report [DTR] and the Apple iOS 12 Safari Evaluation Test Report [ETR] and as summarized in the Common Criteria SWAPP and WEBBROWSEREP Assurance Activity Report Apple iOS 12 Safari [AAR].
 The reader of this document can assume that activities and work units received a passing verdict.

 A verdict for an assurance component is determined by the resulting verdicts assigned to the corresponding evaluator action elements.
 The evaluation was conducted based upon CC version 3.1 rev 4 and CEM version 3.1 rev 4.
-The evaluation determined the Apple iOS 11 Safari on iPhone and iPad to be Part 2 extended, and meets the SARs contained in the PP. Additionally the evaluator performed the Assurance Activities specified in the [SWAPP] and [WEBBROWSEREP].
+The evaluation determined the AppleiOS 12 Safari on iPhone and iPad to be Part 2 extended, and met the SARs contained in the PP. Additionally the evaluator performed the Assurance Activities specified in the [SWAPP] and [WEBBROWSEREP].